UNEDLabs/moodle-block_ejsapp_collab_session/README.md

 The Javascript applications should have been created with version 5.2 (build 20150613 or later) of EjsS to work properly.

+NOTE: This block plugin does not allow collaborative lab sessions with EJSApp javascript applications on its own.
+If you are interested in this feature, you will need: 1) the ENLARGE system (visit https://www.nebsyst.com and https://irs.nebsyst.com) and 2) an updated commercial version of this plugin (contact Nebulous Systems for more information).

 ## 2. License

 EJSApp Collab Session is free software: you can redistribute it and/or modify it under the terms of the GNU General